 Online RN to BSN

-The BSN courses cover areas of health assessment, wellness promotion, economics, research, legalities, leadership and advocacy.
-They are designed to be completed in either 12 months or 18 months while allowing for full or part time employment as a registered nurse.
+The BSN courses cover areas of health assessment, wellness promotion, economics, research, legalities, leadership, and advocacy.
+They are designed to be completed in either 1 year or 1 and a half years while allowing for full or part-time employment as a registered nurse.
 Please note, completion of general education courses prior to entering the program may affect graduation timelines.